 A complete toolkit for Advanced WordPress Users

 As time flew by, WordPress has grown and evolved into a sprawling and complex platform.
 Thus, advanced users need plenty of moving parts to use and manage their projects successfully.
-Thanks to software like the WordPress Toolkit by Plesk, you can quickly upgrade your WordPress experience.
+Thanks to software like the WP Toolkit by Plesk, you can quickly upgrade your WordPress experience.
 Hence, simplifying the work that goes into setting up, securing and maintaining your websites.

 This is thanks to the centralized dashboard where you can monitor several WordPress instances at the same time.
 It also lets you implement changes across multiple instances at the same time, saving you the hassle of having to do this manually.
 This also applies to updates and by enabling maintenance mode you can update everything simultaneously.

 Plesk’s WP Toolkit lets you identify and secure all of your core data with the click of a button.
 Moreover, you can restore your site back to previous versions if something goes wrong.
 On the SEO front, you can enable site indexing for search engines too.
 And even disable it for those instances where you don’t want Google to crawl your site.